 When is the OBF?

 The OBF is always held the last full weekend in July.
-“Full” means that all five days of the festival must fall in July.
+“Full” means that all days of the festival must fall in July.
 If Saturday or Sunday falls in August, the festival moves back a week.
 The 2018 takes place July 26-July 29.

 Where does the OBF take place?

 The OBF is always held at Tom McCall Waterfront Park in downtown Portland.
 The event takes place between the Morrison and Burnside Bridges.
 There are four entrances: under the Morrison Street Bridge, at SW Oak Street, at SW Pine Street, and along the sea wall at Pine.
 The SW Oak Street entrance will put you closest to the token and tasting mug sales.
 The physical address is 300 SW Naito Parkway, Portland, OR 97204.